whoami-620/Multifunctional-door-lock-based-on-face-recognition/README.md

    cheat by fake face, like faces in photos and screens.<br>
    * Infrade detection and add new face<br>
-     When people's face is close to the camera,the red LED shine and it start to detect whether the face is in the existing face repository, if it exists, then send true signalotherwise it is False signal, we can add more faces to the repository by pressing the button in real time
+     When people's face is close to the camera,the red LED shine and it start to detect whether the face is in the existing face repository, if it exists, then send true signal, otherwise it is False signal, we can add more faces to the repository by pressing the button in real time<br>
+    * control of lock<br>
+    When the raspberry Pi detect the face in the repository, it will send the true signal and the lock will open automatically, we can close the lock after detection.<br>
-    *
+    * flame monitor and buzzer<br>
+    in order to improve the safety performance of our project, we add this part.
+When the flame monitor detect the fire, the buzzer will make noise to remind people that there's a fire<br>